-I source materials from flea markets, auctions, and junk shops and have collected items for years on my travels.
+I'm at my happiest when I'm ambling around flea markets, auctions, and junk shops and have collected items for years on my travels.
 My pieces rarely start with a plan; I’m usually drawn to the vintage materials and decide what is needed to tell their story.

 My creative journey started in the 1970s.
 As a child I was constantly making things.
 I was one of four children and there wasn’t a lot of spare money, so I used whatever was to hand…drawing, stitching, cutting, and gluing.
 I was lucky to have creative parents whose answer to most things we needed was… “we can make one”.
 At the age of nine I made my own clothes and my love of sewing developed through embroidery, tapestry and quilting.